Carl Hagenbeck: Biography

 Hagenbeck died on 14 April 1913 in Hamburg from a bite by a snake, probably a boomslang.
-After Hagenbeck's death, his sons Heinrich and Lorenz continued the zoo and circus business; the Hamburg zoo still retains his name.
+After Hagenbeck's death, his sons Heinrich and Lorenz continued the zoo and circus business; the Nazis banned the Völkerschauen upon coming to power, as they were opposed to the possibility of sexual relationships between the performers and German citizens.
+The Hamburg zoo still retains his name.